mtyates/grimlock/README.md

   Cell(Position, Content)
 ```

-The position is, essentially, a list of N coordinates (__Value__).
-The content consists of a __Schema__ together with a __Value__.
-The value contains the actual value of the cell, while the schema defines what type of variable is in the cell, and (optionally) what it's legal values are.
+The Position is, essentially, a list of N coordinates (where each coordinate is stored in a __Value__).
+The Content consists of a __Schema__ together with a Value.
+The Value contains the data (Double, Sting, Date, etc.) of the cell, while the Schema defines the variable type of the data, and (optionally) what it's legal values are.

 ```
    Position              Content